0cjs/unfortunate/notes.md

 - Philip K. Dick, "Reality is..." from "How to Build a Universe That Doesn't Fall Apart Two Days Later," 1978.
   <https://urbigenous.net/library/how_to_build.html>
+- "To have a child is to give fate a hostage."
+Attributed to John F.
+  Kennedy in Anthony Bourdain, _Medium Raw: A Bloody Valentine to the World of Food and the People who Cook_.
+But much earlier, Francis Bacon: "he that hath wife and children hath given hostages to fortune; for they are impediments to great enterprises, either of virtue of mischief."

 ### philosophy